 Alternatively, you can take IELTS for UKVI, which assesses all four language skills.
 It's important to make sure you take IELTS for UKVI rather than our regular IELTS test.
 IELTS for UKVI is the only version approved for UKVI purposes, and is only available at test centres selected by the UK government.

 How do I register for an exam?

 You will need to take one of these tests at an approved Secure English Language Testing (SELT) centre.
 You can find a list of these centres on the IELTS website.
 Select the option for IELTS for UKVI and IELTS Life Skills and then choose the country where you would like to take the test from the drop-down menu.
 You will need to follow the steps online to register using the secure booking system.

 Test dates and registration fees for IELTS Life Skills and IELTS for UKVI are fixed and are listed when you register.
 You will need to contact your chosen test centre directly if you have any further questions.

-Please note that all Cambridge Assessment English tests must be taken under supervised conditions; they cannot be taken over the internet or on the telephone.
+Please note that all Cambridge English tests must be taken under supervised conditions; they cannot be taken over the internet or on the telephone.
 If there are no centres near you, you will need to travel to take your test.

 When will I get my results?

 Results for IELTS Life Skills are normally released within 7 days of the test date.

 Results for IELTS for UKVI are normally released around 13 days after the exam date.